-- ∞ Endeavor to keep their curriculum, pedagogy and subject knowledge up to date at all times. - 80 Follow the SOLs as laid out by the Curriculum Leads. - >>> Provide written feedback in line with policy. - >>> Use assessments appropriately to plan their teaching and inform the success of delivery. - 80 Make an effort to know every student and scaffold their planning accordingly to challenge every student to reach the ambitious end points. - $\boldsymbol{\imath}$ Ensure that inclusivity is at the heart of all their teaching. - >>> Create a welcoming and safe environment in which students can learn. - 80 Check the learning of EVERY student in each lesson and follow a no hands up policy. - >>> Promote the values of Ursuline High School and Catholic Education in all of their teaching. - N Has high expectations of every student. - $\, \boldsymbol{ \mathfrak{W} } \,$ Enrich and deepen the learning of every student. - ∞ Use Mega Seating plan to seat every student alphabetically. - $\, \mathfrak \! \! \mathfrak \! \! \mathfrak \! \! \mathfrak N$ Follow the behavior policy in their classroom management. - 🔊 Ensure high quality displays in the classroom environment. - 🔊 Circulate the classroom and engage with every student, not teach from the front. - 80 Should use TAs effectively to maximise impact. - >>> Value student voice in their teaching and plannine. - Show an interest in their students and give every student an opportunity to share and engage with their own culture and that of others.
+- ∞ Endeavor to keep their curriculum, pedagogy and subject knowledge up to date at all times. - 80 Follow the SOLs as laid out by the Curriculum Leads. - 80 Provide written feedback the deepens the learning twice a half term. - >>> Use assessments appropriately to plan their teaching and inform the success of delivery. - So Make an effort to know every student and scaffold their planning accordingly to challenge every student to reach the ambitious end points. - 80 Ensure that inclusivity is at the heart of all their teaching. - 80 Create a welcoming and safe environment in which students can learn. - 80 Check the learning of EVERY student in each lesson and follow a no hands up policy. - Promote the values of Ursuline High School and Catholic Education in all of their teaching. - ∞ Has high expectations of every student. - 80 Enrich and deepen the learning of every student. - 80 Use Mega Seating plan to seat every student alphabetically. - 80 Follow the behavior policy in their classroom management. - 80 Ensure high quality displays in the classroom environment. - ∞ Circulate the classroom and engage with every student, not teach from the front. - >>>> Should use TAs effectively to maximise impact. - $\, \wp \,$ Value student voice in their teaching and plannine. - Show an interest in their students and give every student an opportunity to share and engage with their own culture and that of others.